Victor Regnault: Biography

 Born in Aix-la-Chapelle in 1810 (modern Aachen, Germany and at that time under French rule), he moved to Paris at the age of eight, following the death of his parents.
 There, he worked for an upholstery firm until he was eighteen.
 In 1830, he was admitted to the École Polytechnique, and in 1832 he graduated from the École des mines.

-Working under Justus von Liebig at Gießen, Regnault distinguished himself in the nascent field of organic chemistry by synthesizing several chlorinated hydrocarbons (e.g. vinyl chloride in 1835, dichloromethane and perchloroethylene in 1839, 1,1,1-Trichloroethane in 1838 or 1840), and he was appointed professor of chemistry at the University of Lyon.
+Working under Justus von Liebig at Gießen, Regnault distinguished himself in the nascent field of organic chemistry by synthesizing several chlorinated hydrocarbons (e.g. vinyl chloride in 1835, dichloromethane and carbon tetrachloride in 1839, 1,1,1-Trichloroethane in 1838 or 1840), and he was appointed professor of chemistry at the University of Lyon.
 In 1840, he was appointed the chair of chemistry of the École Polytechnique, and in 1841, he became a professor of physics in the Collège de France.

 Beginning in 1843, he began compiling extensive numerical tables on the properties of steam.
 These were published in 1847, and inspired Charles Algernon Parsons to develop the steam turbine.
 Regnault received the Rumford Medal of the Royal Society of London and appointment as Chief Engineer of Mines.
 In 1851 he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 1854 he was appointed director of the porcelain works at Sèvres, the Manufacture nationale de Sèvres.
 In 1855, he was elected to the American Philosophical Society.

 At Sèvres, he continued work on the thermal properties of matter.
 He designed sensitive thermometers, hygrometers, hypsometers and calorimeters, and measured the specific heats of many substances and the coefficient of thermal expansion of gases.
 In the course of this work, he discovered that not all gases expand equally when heated and that Boyle's law is only an approximation, especially at temperatures near a substance's boiling point.

 Regnault was also an avid amateur photographer.
 He introduced the use of pyrogallic acid as a developing agent, and was one of the first photographers to use paper negatives.
 In 1854, he became the founding president of the Société française de photographie.

 In 1871, his laboratory at Sèvres was destroyed and his son Alex-Georges-Henri Regnault killed, both as a result of the Franco-Prussian War.
 He retired from science the next year, never recovering from these losses.